About

 Fabrizio Gè

 I hold a MSc in Biomedical Engineering from Politecnico di Milano, with a specialization in neuroengineering, machine learning, and neurophysiological signal processing.
 My thesis focused on EEG-based attention and cognitive load monitoring using wearable BCI systems, developed in collaboration with EssilorLuxottica.
-It led to a patent application (co-inventor, pending) and two scientific publications currently in submission.
+It resulted in a patent (co-inventor, pending) and two scientific publications currently under submission.

 But before I ever touched an EEG cap, I was already deep into music.
-I've been DJing for years, I produce tracks when inspiration strikes, and I built Project Svolta, a music festival now in its 4th edition, born inside the Politecnico di Milano community.
+I listen obsessively, I produce when inspiration strikes, and together with my university association we created Project Svolta, a music festival now in its 4th edition, born inside the Politecnico di Milano community.
 Music isn't just what I study.
 It's the thing that got me here.

 Resonance was born where these two worlds meet: the brain and the beat.
 It's my way of asking, with data and not opinions, why certain sounds move us across generations.